School choice with independent versus consolidated districts: Empirical results

 \subsection{Gains from consolidation: using estimated preferences}

+This subsection reports our estimates of the gains from consolidation.
+We only present the results obtained when using estimated preferences.
+These are very similar to those obtained with reported preferences, which we postpone to \ref{sec:reportedpref}.
+In summary, we find that 48\% and 73\% of matched students strictly benefit from district consolidation with reported and estimated preferences, respectively; whereas the corresponding share of students harmed by consolidation is 7\% and 2\%.

-We now repeat the analysis of section \ref{sec:disintegration:stated} above, but using the complete rank order lists described above.
-Again, we compare the outcome of a consolidated city-wide match to the district-level matching scheme.
-Instead of the rank order gains, we computed the average gains in latent utility.
-For a student $t$, this is defined as the utility difference between visiting the assigned school in the consolidated market, $\mu_{BP}(t)$, and the assigned school in the district level market, $\mu_d(t)$:
+We compare the outcome of a consolidated city-wide match to the district-level matching scheme.
+In addition to the rank order gains, we computed the average gains in latent utility.
+For a student $t$, this is defined as the utility difference between attending the assigned school in the consolidated market, $\mu_{\Omega}(t)$, and the assigned school in the district level market, $\mu_D(t)$:

-Utility is a unitless quantity which is hard to interpret per se, but our utility specification allows us to express these gains in terms of travel distances:
+Utility is a unitless quantity which is hard to interpret per se, but our utility specification allows us to express these gains in terms of travel distances

-with $d_{t \mu_{BP}(t)}$ being the travel distance between student $t$'s zip code of residence and her assigned school in the consolidated market.\footnote{Because distance travelled enters the utility specification quadratically, it matters in principle whether the partial derivative is evaluated at the district level matching $\mu_d$, or at the integrated matching $\mu_{BP}$.
-However, the estimated quadratic term is very small (see table \ref{tab:prefest}), which allows us to use the following approximation:
+with $d_{t \mu_{\Omega}(t)}$ being the travel distance between student $t$'s zip code of residence and her assigned school in the consolidated market.\footnote{Because distance travelled enters the utility specification quadratically, it matters in principle whether the partial derivative is evaluated at the district level matching $\mu_D$, or at the integrated matching $\mu_{\Omega}$.
+However, the estimated quadratic term is very small (see Table \ref{tab:prefest}), which allows us to use the following approximation:

-Hence, one utility unit is approximately worth seven kilometres of avoided travel distance.} Because students dislike utility, we use the absolute value in the denominator, so that $\Delta U_t^{km}>0$ corresponds to a positive welfare gain due to market consolidation.
-Therefore, $\Delta U_t^{km}$ is a measure of the additional travel time that a student would be willing to incur in order to visit the school in the consolidated market, rather than the assigned school in the district level school market.
-As before, we merge district 23 to its neighbouring district number 20.
-We also conducted the same analysis with artificially balanced markets where the number of school seats was equal to the number of students in every district.
-Those results are reported in \ref{sec:Appendix_D}.
+Hence, one utility unit is approximately worth seven kilometres of avoided travel distance.} Because students dislike travel, we use the absolute value in the denominator, so that $\Delta U_t^{km}>0$ corresponds to a positive welfare gain due to market consolidation.
+Therefore, $\Delta U_t^{km}$ is a measure of the additional travel time that a student would be willing to incur in order to attend the school in the consolidated market, rather than the assigned school in the district level school market.\footnote{As before, we merge district 23 to its neighbouring district number 20. }